timvieira/blog/content/backprop-and-chainrule.md

 optimizing our function and other ways of enforcing the constraints.
-We see immediately that we could run optimization with adjoints set to values other than those that backprop would set them to (i.e., we can optimize them like we'd do in other algorithms for optimizing general Langrangians).
+We see immediately that we could run optimization with adjoints set to values other than those that backprop would set them to (i.e., we can optimize them like we'd do in other algorithms for optimizing general Lagrangians).

 ## Summary